 Waterfall vanities were covered in exotic veneers that ran the short length of the surface.
 It created that trademark waterfall edge that vintage vanity enthusiasts still go crazy for today.

 1950’s Vanity Table

-In the 1950’s, mid century modern decor took over, and vanity tables took a boxy shape.
-The once curvy pieces, became rigid with very sharp clean lines.
+In the 1950’s, mid century modern decor took over.
+The once curvy pieces, became rigid with very sharp, clean lines.
 The mirrors above these vintage vanity tables also adjusted, swapping the oval for rectangular shaped designs.

 The legs on mid century vanities became thin little sticks, and remind me of those triangle peg in the hole games you play at Cracker Barrel.
-Needless to say they aren’t the prettiest to look at, but the sleek style was a welcome change in that era.
+Needless to say they aren’t the prettiest, but the sleek style was a welcome change in that era.

 1970’s Vanity Table